PaloAltoNetworks/terraform-google-vmseries-modules/examples/autoscale/README.md

 3. Create a file named `terraform.tfvars` in a text editor of your choice (i.e. Cloud Shell Editor, `vim`, or `nano`) or copy an existing sample `example.tfvars` file.

-4. Paste the variables below into your `terraform.tfvars`.
+4. If created from scratch, paste the variables below into your `terraform.tfvars`.
 Modify the values to match your environment.
 A description of each variable can be found in [variables.tf](variables.tf).
 ```
 project_id = "my-project-id"
-prefix     = "panw"
+prefix     = "example-"
 region     = "us-central1"

 allowed_sources = ["0.0.0.0/0"]